 -

-Avocado Green Mattress: latex-forward comfort with strong airflow
+Avocado Green Mattress for a latex-forward build with good airflow

 -